vrockai/pipeline-test/docs/content.md

-## The investigation of the association of pregnancy weight gain on maternal and neonatal gut microbiota composition and abundance using 16sRNA sequencing
+## The investigation of the association of pregnancy weight gain on maternal and neonatal gut microbiota composition and abundance using 16sRNA sequencing.
+ 17.02.2023, _Z Song, H Liu_

+_Child, Pregnancy, Female, Infant, Newborn, Humans, Overweight, Gestational Weight Gain, Gastrointestinal Microbiome, RNA, Ribosomal, 16S, Obesity, Weight Gain, Body Mass Index_
+To investigate the association of pregnancy weight gain on gut microbiota in pregnant women and newborns.

 [Source](https://doi.org/10.1186/s12884-022-05289-4)

+10.1186/s12884-022-05289-4

 ---